Doctorate in Clinical Psychology

 Welcome to the UK's oldest clinical psychology training programme.
 The three-year Doctorate in Clinical Psychology is based within the Department of Psychology at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King's College London.

-Located within the grounds of the world famous Maudsley Hospital, the Programme values the scientist-practitioner model for clinical psychology and integrates theory, research and practice in all aspects of the Programme.
+The Programme values the reflective scientist-practitioner model for clinical psychology and integrates theory, research and practice in all aspects of the Programme.
 This integration is embodied in the way the Programme team and many clinical academics within the Department of Psychology provide clinical sessions within the NHS, by the many practice placement supervisors who teach on the Programme and undertake research and in the way the curriculum is developed and kept up-to-date through partnership with local NHS colleagues and clinical academic colleagues.

-This Programme is underpinned by a biopsychosocial framework.
-This framework identifies biological, psychological and social factors that contribute across the life-span to the development and maintenance of psychological difficulties and mental disorders, or conversely to wellness and resilience.
-Our understanding of this framework is that it is linked to a continuum view of psychological difficulty.
-Thus, the Programme seeks to understand psychological difficulty from an assumption of commonality of experience and human potential.
+A biopsychosocial approach underpins the provision, in line with the broad range of IoPPN research investigating multiple determinants of psychological difficulties and neurological conditions.
+Our understanding of this framework is that it is linked to a continuum model in which we strive to understand psychological difficulty from an assumption of commonality of experience and human potential.

 The Core Purpose of the Programme is: